raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 trusted source) is available in the git version of the PowerDNS Recursor.
 The code point is configurable.

+## Wireshark

+Support for dissecting XPF RRs is present in Wireshark 2.5.0, using a temporary code point of 65422.

 # Privacy Considerations

 Used incorrectly, this RR could expose internal network information,